 You think you know your body, right?
-You think they taught you everything you need to know about your menstrual cycle in 6th grade health class, right?
+You think 6th grade health class taught you everything you need to know about your menstrual cycle, right?
 You bleed every 28-31 days, sometime within that timeframe you ovulate, and all you need to get pregnant is sperm inside of you.

-OK, so we’re all adults now.
+OK, so now we’re all adults.
 And we do actually know more than that.
 Right?

 Turns out, not so much.

-It can be humbling (maybe even embarrassing) to admit that we don’t know more about fertility — about when we’re most likely to get pregnant, about what does and doesn’t contribute to successful conception.
+It can be humbling (maybe even embarrassing) to admit that we don’t know more about fertility — about when we’re most likely to get pregnant or about what does and doesn’t contribute to successful conception.

 But rest assured, we finally have some answers.

-Here are the Cliffs Notes on the article, or what I like to call “7 Facts About Getting Pregnant that Most Women Don’t know.”
-Be sure to check out the full article on NPR, because its author has so much more to say than this:
+Here are the cliffs notes on the article, or what I like to call, “7 Facts About Getting Pregnant that Most Women Don’t Know.”
+Be sure to check out the full article on NPR, because the author has so much more to say than this:

 1. Sex position has nothing to do with getting pregnant.